-Morgan also served the Party as Operations Director for the 2018 Maryland Coordinated Campaign.
+Morgan served the Party as Operations Director from 2019 to 2021.
 She previously worked for DC Vote and the ACLU of DC, where she did grassroots organizing and lobbied for D.C. statehood and voting rights.

-Morgan is originally from Southern California and holds a Bachelors’ degree in Criminology from Florida State University.
-She moved to D.C. in 2006 and earned a Juris Doctorate from University of the District of Columbia David A. Clarke School of Law.
+Morgan is originally from Southern California and holds a bachelor’s degree in Criminology from Florida State University.
+She moved to D.C. in 2006 and earned a Juris Doctorate from the University of the District of Columbia David A. Clarke School of Law.

 In her spare time, Morgan enjoys abstract painting, cooking, and talking politics.

-Justin is the Regional Organizing Director on the Eastern Shore.
+Justin is the Organizing Director.
 He works on activating, mobilizing, and organizing volunteers.